emilwest/stats_notes/README.md

 ```

 # Tidyeval
+Code - a sequence of symbols/constants/calls that will return a result if evaluated.
+Code can be:
+(i) Evaluated immediately (Standard Eval), (ii) Quoted to use later (Non-Standard Eval).

 ### Quote contents as a quosure
 Quosure- An expression that has been saved with an environment (aka a closure).